TomerPacific/MobileWebSpecialistNanodegree/Performant Web Apps/Lesson 07 - The Web from Python/README.md

 - The form data is not in the URI path of the request
 - The form data is somewhere else in the request

+## Concept 07 - A server for POST

+> Question 1 of 3 : Which HTTP methods do you think this server will need to use?

+`GET for viewing messages, and POST for submitting them`

+> Question 2 of 3 : How do you think our code can tell how much data is in the request body of a POST request from a web browser?

+`The browser sends the length of the request body in the Content-Length header`

+> Question 3 of 3 : Bring your messageboard server up and send it some requests from your browser with different URI paths, like http://localhost:8000/bears or http://localhost:8000/udacity-rocks/my-foxes.
+Does it do anything different based on the URI path?

+`No, it doesn't`